Why Apple Banned Fortnite? How To Play Fortnite On iPhone / iPad

 Apple’s Take

-Unless ordered by the court, Apple will not take away their 30% cut on the Apple Store.
+Unless ordered by the court, Apple will not take away its 30% cut on the Apple Store.
 This is because it makes up a major chunk of their revenue.
-And, if Epic Games were to get away with setting up their own portal, it would establish other developers to do the same.
+And, if Epic Games were to get away with setting up its own portal, it would establish other developers to do the same.

 Other developers, such as Google, have reduced the cuts they take on their App Store.
 And, even though Apple has chopped off its rates for smaller developers who make under $1 million to 15%, developers are still resentful of the overall idea.

-Whether we like it or not, Apple does compromise of a valuable market.
-Their 30% cut is justified by the amount they spend on upkeep, hosting applications, and creating a vibrant ecosystem.
-While that’s partially true for the early years of the Apple Store, the behemoth now rakes in a pretty profit that’s hard to justify.
+Whether we like it or not, Apple does offer of a valuable market to the developers.
+Their 30% cut is justified by their spending on upkeep, hosting applications, and creating a vibrant ecosystem.

 Conclusion